CookieHoodie/OsuBot/README.md

 If you find this useful, please support me to help me get a better laptop!
 It's a pain in the butt to program using this crappy laptop but I can't afford to buy one cuz I'm still a student...

 Support me on [![gogetfunding](https://gogetfunding.com/wp-content/themes/ggf/images/logo.png)](https://goget.fund/2KsnB8f)

-## Tutorial might be made once this project is done if requested